You’re probably feeling really overwhelmed and not sure where to start when trying to stock your pantry for the first time.

 - Ask them if there is anything they would share.
 For example, they might share a few cups of rice, flour, or a jar of oil or vinegar.
 Even just these small amounts would help the budget since you won’t have to invest in a new package right away.

 - Check out trading sites such as BUNZ.
 On BUNZ, you can trade items with other people.
 Basically you could trade some items you don’t want for items other people don’t want!
 Sometimes that includes food!
-Sign up HERE!
+Get $1 when you sign up HERE!

 - Consider getting a basket from the food bank.
 Food banks are there to help people who aren’t able to afford food.
 If you have an empty pantry and don’t have enough money to even get the pantry basics, then you may be eligible to get a food bank hamper.
 It’s totally ok to admit you need help and ask for it.

 Buy what else you need to stock your pantry

 Now that you’ve hopefully gotten some food for free as a starting point, it’s time to shop for the remaining pantry basics you need.
 Here are my tips: